Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 ssh -N -R 9944:localhost:9944 -R 5001:localhost:5001 -R 2090:localhost:2090 [windows_user_name]@$WSL_HOST_IP
 ```

-:::warning Trobleshooting: firewall potential issue (Quick Workaround)
+:::warning Troubleshooting: Firewall potential issue

-To avoid issues with `ssh` or `adb reverse` during this local test, you can temporarily **disable the Firewall**:
+To avoid issues with `ssh` or `adb reverse` during this local test, you can temporarily disable the Firewall:

-** Example on windows with powerShell (as Administrator):**
+**Example on Windows with PowerShell (as Administrator):**
 ```powershell
 Set-NetFirewallProfile -Profile Domain,Private,Public -Enabled False
 ```
-You can re-enable it later with:
+**You can re-enable it later with:**
 ```powershell
 Set-NetFirewallProfile -Profile Domain,Private,Public -Enabled True
 ```